-However, in the absence of a previous history of cardiac arrest, predicting sudden cardiac death can be difficult.
-In many cases, people may not have received a diagnosis of the underlying cause of disease, and they may show no or minimal symptoms without strenuous activity.
+However, without a previous history of cardiac arrest, predicting sudden cardiac death can be difficult.
+Often, people are unaware of the underlying cause of disease and may not have symptoms.

-The most common symptoms that may present before sudden cardiac death are often associated with abnormal heart rhythms.
+The most common symptoms before sudden cardiac death are often associated with abnormal heart rhythms.
 These typically include:

 - a fast, heavy, or fluttering heartbeat, known as palpitations